puste1/Protogasme-for-E-Stim/README.md

 Thanks to Skier23 for devellop a better algoritme for this board. <br>
 Se more at Skier23 Github https://github.com/Edging-Machines/Edging-Machines

-The added code I have used is from https://www.kn34pc.com/spr/arduino_pt2257.html You have to download this code to get this compiled to Arduino UNI V3.
+The added code I have used to change volume in 79-0 dB is from https://www.kn34pc.com/spr/arduino_pt2257.html <br>
+You have to download this code to get this compiled to Arduino UNI V3.